How to Start Hand Lettering: Simple Beginner’s Guide

 There is so much you can do with hand lettering – you could decorate envelopes, make your own cards, do lettering on signs or just about any surface.

-(More ideas in this post: Creative Ways To Use Your Hand Lettering)
+For more ideas, check out this post: Creative Ways To Use Your Hand Lettering (15 Project Ideas)

-Remember that nothing drawn by hand will be absolutely perfect, and that’s what makes it special.
-Try not to worry about perfection and just have fun!
+Nothing drawn by hand will be perfect, and that’s what makes it special.

 So I encourage you to experiment and play with different styles and ways of drawing letters.